Should I Watch..? Pulp Fiction

 - The script was reportedly turned down by Columbia TriStar for being "too demented".
 It later found its way to Harvey Weinstein at Miramax who instantly took a shine to the material.
 It would be the first film Miramax fully funded with a project budget of $8.5 million.

 - The wallet belonging to Jules in the film actually belonged to Tarantino himself.
-The inscription is a reference to the theme tune to Shaft (1), whose remake in 2000 Jackson would go on to appear in.
+The inscription is a reference to the theme tune to Shaft, the 2000 remake of which Jackson would go on to appear in.

 - When Jules flips the table over in front of Brett, the action was improvised on the spot.
 Frank Whaley's reaction was 100% genuine and the scene was shot in just one take.